RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 fastqc -o output/fastqc input/ESC_KO_input_R2_2.fq.gz
 fastqc -o output/fastqc input/10-ESCs-EZH1-KO-2-INPUT_S8_L001_R2_001.fastq.gz
 ```
 --> The number of reads is similar in the 2 (paired)-read; and reduced/2 when looking at only 1 of the 2 lanes; so concatenation keep data integrity and combine all reads.
-Just in case, backup has been performed from all files: **To be deleted after mapping (XXX)**
+Just in case, backup has been performed from all files: **To be deleted after mapping**

 ## Concatenate the 2 lanes of all samples